dinakidane/the-coffee-joint/README.md

     - [To keep the footer at the bottom of the page](https://matthewjamestaylor.com/bottom-footer)
     - [To ensure that an accurate colour code was used](https://www.w3schools.com/cssref/css_colors.php)

+## Acknowledgements

+A big thank you to my mentor, Elaine Broche, for the constructive feedback and advice that was given in our meetings.
+I can say, with confidence, that it was extremely useful throughout this time.
+Another thank you to those on slack and on tutor support, who provided me with an immense amount of support, especially when I thought I wouldn't be able to do it.